LISE++

 automatically starts the calculation for all nuclei displayed in the chart

 from the projectile down to the lithium isotopes.
-Be aware that you can't
+Be aware that you cannot

 interrupt this command once it has been issued.